 Personal and real property taxes

 County assessors administer the assessment of most property.
 The Oregon Department of Revenue appraises certain large industrial sites for the counties.
-Each county assessor prepares his or her county's assessment roll, which is a listing of all taxable property as of Jan.
+Each county assessor prepares his county's assessment roll, which is a listing of all taxable property as of Jan.
 1 of each year.

 Property subject to taxation includes all privately owned real property (land, buildings, and fixed machinery and equipment) and personal property used in a business.